Overwintering pests.

 In addition to the common areas of entrance noted above, make sure debris is cleared from your gutters and sweep straw, mulch, and bark at least six inches from the foundation of your home.
 While it’s not possible to completely eliminate pests from overwintering in your home, taking preventative measures in the fall is your best defense in keeping them at bay.

 Because many homeowners aren’t aware of an overwintering pest problem until spring when they emerge, it seems like the damage is already done when spring rolls around.
-But with help from the experts and Wil-Kil, we can help you control the number of overwintering pests in your home and return in the fall to help you prepare and prevent them from staying over another season.
+But with help from the experts and Terminix Wil-Kil, we can help you control the number of overwintering pests in your home and return in the fall to help you prepare and prevent them from staying over another season.
 Our Pest control specialists will inspect your home, find entry points, and protect you against a possible infestation.
 Our total home inspection plan includes a 20-point inspection and customized treatment to address any entry points pests may find into your home.
 This plan includes treatment to prevent more than 20 types of pests from entering your home.
-Plus, our Wil-Kil satisfaction guarantee.
+Plus, our Terminix Wil-Kil satisfaction guarantee.

-Don’t spend your spring fending off sneaky overwintering pests, contact the experts at Wil-Kil and schedule your free consultation today.
+Don’t spend your spring fending off sneaky overwintering pests, contact the experts at Terminix Wil-Kil and schedule your free consultation today.
 Whether your springtime foes are boxelder bugs, stink bugs, ladybugs, and some other pest, we’ll help you evict them from your home!